apache/mesos/docs/configuration.md

     --credentials=VALUE
   </td>
   <td>
-Either a path to a text file with a list of credentials, each line containing <code>principal</code> and <code>secret</code> separated by whitespace, or, a path to a JSON-formatted file containing credentials.
+Path to a JSON-formatted file containing credentials.
 Path can be of the form <code>file:///path/to/file</code> or <code>/path/to/file</code>.
-JSON file Example:
+Example:
 <pre><code>{
   "credentials": [
     {